Karimunjawa National Park: Tourism

-The archipelago is accessible via flights from Surabaya to Dewandaru Airport in Kemujan Island.
-There is also a regular ferry and fast boat between Jepara or Kendal (near Semarang) ports to Karimunjawa island.
+There is a regular ferry and fast boat between Jepara to Karimunjawa island.

-Menjangan Kecil, Menjangan Besar, Tanjung Gelam, Legon Lele, Genting, Kembar, Parang, Cemara and Krakal Islands are popular marine tourism destinations (sailing, surfing, water skiing, swimming, white sand beaches, diving), camping, cultural visits, deer and bird observation.
+Menjangan Kecil, Menjangan Besar, Tanjung Gelam, Legon Lele, Genting, Kembar, Parang, Cemara and Krakal Islands are popular marine tourism destinations (sailing, surfing, swimming, white sand beaches, diving), camping, cultural visits, and bird observation.
 The Bengkoang and Kemujan Islands are a camping site and a site for the Panamanian ship Indono wreck diving.
 The hills of Bukit Bendera, Bukit Gajah and Legon Goprak are used as tracking and marine tours.

-There are many homestays or guests houses in Karimunjawa.
+There are many hotels, hostels, homestays, and guestshouses in Karimunjawa.
 There is one Boutique resort close to the village and a luxury resort on its own island.